Data Exchange Mappings

 Assigning a value of 1 to the the iterative-existing attribute causes the iterative-binds-to attribute to not generate new elements, but instead to use existing elements of the set bound to the index specified in the iterative-binds-to attribute, starting at the element with ordinal 1.
 If a generated element is not present, the reading will stop with an error.

 The iterative-reset attribute can be specified at a particular element of your mapping.
-If attribute value is “1”, it will cause the integer counter associated with the of iterative-binds-to attributes of all direct child mappings to be reset to 1.
+If attribute value is “1”, it will cause the integer counter associated with the iterative-binds-to attributes of all direct _child_ mappings to be reset to 1.
 If it contains a comma-separated list of indices used in the mapping or in any of its included mappings, then the integer counter associated with each of these indices will be reset to 1.
 The indices specified in an iterative-reset attribute do not have to be bound at that node.

 The implicit-binds-to attribute